 - Rev. Michael J. Garanzini, S.J., Chancellor of Loyola University Chicago

 - Professor Steve Ramirez, Loyola University Chicago School of Law

 - Professor Lucia Silecchia, Catholic University of America School of Law

 - Mary Hallan Fiorito (JD ’93), Ethics and Public Policy Center

 - Alex Rangel (2L), Loyola University Chicago School of Law

 - The Honorable Thomas M. Donnelly (Associate Judge, Circuit Court of Cook County)

-Father Garanzini, along with a panel of scholars and students, will discuss Pope Francis's recent encyclical on the environment, Laudato Si.
+Father Garanzini, along with a panel of scholars and students, discussed Pope Francis's recent encyclical on the environment, Laudato Si.
 In this encyclical, the Pope challenges the whole human family to work together "to seek a sustainable and integral development."
-Because the development envisioned is "integral" the discussion will involve not only environmental affairs, but economics, and the family, and how these dimensions of "our common home" are addressed in law.
+Because the development envisioned is "integral" the discussion involved not only environmental affairs, but economics, and the family, and how these dimensions of "our common home" are addressed in law.